Essimsek/Large/README.md

   - Individual post pages: `[username]/[postId].tsx`
   - fetch the post informations in `[username]/[postId].tsx`
 - **New Post Page UI:**
-  `/new-post` page with authentication check and basic layout.
+  - `/new-post` page with authentication check and basic layout.
+  - Implement the form UI and logic to create and publish new posts from the `/new-post` page.
 - **Search**
   - search posts by Title, Author, Name, Username and Category
 - **Author Creation After Login:**